san360/azure-ai-foundry-agents-deep-research/README.md

 - Integrates Bing Search for up-to-date scientific sources.
 - Produces structured research progress logs and a final research report with citations.
 - Includes utilities for citation formatting and report generation.
+- Implements OpenTelemetry instrumentation for observability and tracing.

 ## Project Structure